-There are several different signs and symptoms of multiple sclerosis, depending on which part of the brain or nervous system has been affected.
+There are several different symptoms of multiple sclerosis, depending on which part of the brain or nervous system has been affected.
 They may include:

-- the sudden onset of problems with movement on one side of the body or face
+- the sudden onset of weakness on one side of the body or face

 Are there different types of MS?

 In children and young people, MS almost always (more than 98 per cent of the time) presents in a relapsing-remitting form.
 This is when the symptoms appear and then disappear (known as periods of relapse and remission) in an unpredictable cycle.

 - Primary progressive MS (when symptoms gradually worsen over time) is extremely rare in children.

 - Secondary progressive MS usually comes on after a relatively long period of relapsing remitting MS. Around 65 percent of people with relapsing remitting MS go on over time to have secondary progressive MS.

 - Some individuals though seem to have a benign form of MS. This is when the symptoms are less severe and do not appear to worsen over a period of 10 to 15 years.
 Only around 15 per cent of people with MS have this variation of the condition.